Future Power Rankings: It's good to be Clemson, but who comes next?

 Future defense ranking: 4

 Scouting the Tigers: There's a change at the top, as Clemson and Alabama trade places from the 2018 rankings.
 Clemson has more momentum than any program in college football after winning two of the past three national championships.
-The Tigers get transcendent quarterback Trevor Lawrence for two more years, along with an always-stocked wide receiver room, running backs like Travis Etienne and Lyn-J Dixon and an improving offensive line.
+The Tigers get transcendent quarterback Trevor Lawrence for two more years, along with an always-stocked wide receiver room, running backs Travis Etienne and Lyn-J Dixon, and an improving offensive line.
 The defense should have a more uncertain outlook after losing an incredible collection of linemen, but it simply doesn't -- a testament to coordinator Brent Venables and his staff.
 Other than Lawrence, the strongest argument for Clemson at the top is a 2020 recruiting class that already includes three five-star linemen -- Myles Murphy, Bryan Bresee and Mitchell Mayes -- and a total of 14 ESPN 300 players, including potential Lawrence successor D.J.
 Uiagalelei at quarterback.

 Future QB ranking: 3